Zamiell/isaac-achievement-randomizer/docs/about.md

 The mod prevents you from using the save & quit feature of the game in order to prevent save & quit abuse.
 If you try to resume a game, the mod will restart you back at the beginning.
 (This is a rule taken from the Isaac streaking community.)

+### Softlock Prevention

+Since saving & quitting is prevented, the mod will attempt to fix as many vanilla softlocks as possible.
+The following situations are fixed:

+#### Mega Mush + Lucky Pennies

+Lucky Pennies are automatically converted to normal pennies while the Mega Mush effect is active.

 <br>